PPUC/ZeDMD/README.md

 But we consider to add support for these driver settings to libzedmd and the ini file of dmdserver so that these values could be adjusted and sent to ZeDMD before the panels get initialized.

-We could also offer firmeware builds for specific panels.
-But that would require that somone sends such panels to us to find out the correct config.
+We could also offer firmware builds for specific panels.
+But that would require someone to send over their panels to us so we can find out the correct config.

-If you find out what config adjustment gets a specific panel to work, you should open an issue here and provide that information so that we could include it in the README and probably add a specific automated build for the bext releases.
+If you find out what config adjustment gets a specific panel to work, you should open an issue here and provide that information so that we could include it in the README and probably add a specific automated build for the next releases.

-### ZeDMD S3 crashes when connected via USB to a Windows machine

-This is a known issue.
-ZeDMD S3 works perfectly well with Linux and macOS.
-But if you're using Windows you should use the WiFi mode.

 ### I have installed all of the latest files, but I still get crashes on a Windows machine
 A few users have reported that VPX and ZeDMD consistently crash if the latest Visual C++ Redistributable Runtime packages are not installed.
 To resolve this issue, ensure you have the most up-to-date runtime packages installed.
 If the latest version doesn’t resolve the issue, it may be necessary to install all available versions of the Visual C++ Redistributable Runtime packages.